 If you delivered a pure and sincere reflection statement – be assured that it got through.
 Unspoken messages were delivered with the words they were packed in.

 Your friend or loved one may, or may not, be ready/able to talk.
-Accept silence as a ‘No’ answer, and don’t forget the Q-TIP.
-When they can, they will come back to you – or they will respond positively to a future reflection statement.
+Accept silence as a ‘No’ answer.
+When they can, they will come back to you – or they will respond positively in the future.

-Before beginning – remind yourself of your true, long-term goals for your conversation.
-It’s important – as this story illustrates:
+Before beginning – remind yourself of your true goals for this contact.
+As this story illustrates — it’s important:

-He came barreling into the communication skills class – steaming with righteous indignation.
+Will came barreling into the communication skills class – steaming with righteous indignation.
 He breathed fury, frustration, and confusion with every step – loudly proclaiming details of a failed attempt to resolve an issue with his treatment team.
-After describing the ‘He said – She said’ confrontation, plus the disappointing outcome, he asked… “Was I wrong?”
+After describing the ‘He said – She said’ confrontation, and the disappointing outcome, he asked… “Was I wrong?”

-The answer was ‘Maybe’ – depending on what he had wanted from that conversation.
-I said ‘If your goal was to really let that person have it; to know how disgusted you were with them, or how incompetent you believe they are – it sounds like you succeeded.
-But, if your goal was to win sympathy for your cause, and to get them to help you – it didn’t work.
+My answer was ‘maybe’ – depending on what he wanted from that conversation.
+I said… ‘If your goal was to really let that person have it; to know how disgusted you were with them, or how incompetent you think they are – it sounds like you succeeded.
+But, if your goal was to win sympathy, and support – it didn’t work.
 Next time, you’ll need to try another way”

 We all speak a different language of defense.